SAS-DHRH/dhcc-toolkit/content/toolkit/grant-writing.md

 ---
-title: "Project Planning"
+title: "Grant Writing"
 date: 2022-10-25
 draft: false
 # weight: 4
-slug: 'project-planning'
+slug: 'grant-writing'
 ---

-# Project Planning
+# Grant Writing

-This section addresses things you might consider when writing a grant.
+This section addresses things you might consider when writing a grant, or planning a project from an internal budget.
 Our research cultures won't change by themselves: we have to make it happen.
-Writing responsible funding proposals now (rather than waiting for funders to require environmental statements) means that we are modelling the change we want to see in the world.
+Designing projects responsibly now (rather than waiting for funders to require environmental statements) means that we are modelling the change we want to see in the world.

 {{< hint info >}}This section is currently very UK-centric.
 We would welcome collaborators who can comment on other national and regional contexts. {{</ hint >}}